FAQs - General

 I applied for Help to Buy schemes recently but my application was classed as ineligible.
 Can I appeal?

 I bought my home through one of the old schemes (HomeBuy Direct / FirstBuy).
-When do I have to start paying fees on the equity loans?
+Where do I go to find out about repaying my equity loan?

 What is the difference between being a freeholder and leaseholder?